ISO 9001:2015 - Frequently Asked Questions

 We're constantly getting questions about all things ISO 9001, and ISO 9001-related.
-We've decided to share some of this year's best questions on our blog.
-These will be posted on our main website shortly as well.
+We've decided to share some of the best questions we've been asked on our blog.

 What is ISO 9001?

 ISO 9001 is an international standard developed by the International Organization for Standardization for Quality Management Systems.
 "ISO" is not an acronym as would be expected; it is from the Ancient Greek isos, or "equal".
 The "9001" refers to the standard (Quality Management Systems), with "2015" referring to the year published.

 When talking about the "need" for ISO 9001, a true need would typically result from the requirements of a customer or other interested party, or as the result of a compliance obligation.
 However, many organizations do aspire to be ISO compliant, due to the potential benefits of improved performance, standardization, market recognition, etc.

 What's the difference between being ISO 9001 compliant and ISO 9001 certified?

 Compliance is a matter of meeting specified requirements.
 Certification refers to a written confirmation that specified requirements have been met, through a process of review by an external party.
 To be ISO 9001 certified therefore, it can be assumed that you've been audited by a third party and found compliant, with a written statement to that effect issued.
 With regards to ISO 9001, this written testimony is usually issued by an ISO Certifying Body or Registrar, which is accredited for such purpose.

 What’s the difference between ISO 9001:2008 and ISO 9001:2015?

 Any technical differences aside, ISO 9001:2015 is the replacement standard for ISO 9001:2008.
 It was issued in September of 2015, with a three year implementation window; as a result, ISO 9001:2008 will no longer be valid after September 2018.